More than 400,000 displaced in northwest Syria in 3 months: UN - Journal du Cameroun

 “Roughly two-thirds of people displaced are staying outside camps,” it said.

-The region is controlled by jihadist alliance Hayat Tahrir al-Sham, led by Al-Qaeda’s former Syria affiliate.
+The Idlib region is controlled by jihadist alliance Hayat Tahrir al-Sham, led by Al-Qaeda’s former Syria affiliate.

-Since late April, more than 730 civilians have been killed in aerial bombardment and shelling of the region by the Syrian government and its allies, according to Britain-based war monitor, the Syrian Observatory for Human Rights.
+A September accord struck between Moscow and Ankara was supposed to spare the region the bloodshed of a government assault, but it was never fully implemented as jihadists refused to withdraw from a planned buffer zone.

+Instead, pro-government forces have since increased the intensity of their bombardment in recent weeks.

 At least 50 schools have been damaged by the air strikes and shelling, it added.